-Where these areas are required and are not navigable at the maximum display scale for the ENC data, they must be encoded using the features River, Canal, Lake, Dock Area or Lock Basin.
-These features must be covered by Land Area or Unsurveyed Area features.
+Where these areas are required and are not navigable at the maximum display scale for the ENC data, they must be encoded using the features River, Canal or Lake.
+These features must be covered by Land Area features.

 11.7.5 Areas of continual change (see S-4 - B-416)